Opportunities for Graduate Students

 Mellon Fellows (for incoming students)

-The Mellon grant provides funding to recruit and support high-caliber graduate students at Notre Dame who work on religious themes in a variety of disciplines in ways that are likely to foster the integration of religious knowledge into the study and teaching of their academic disciplines.
+The Mellon grant provided funding to recruit and support high-caliber graduate students at Notre Dame who work on religious themes in a variety of disciplines in ways that are likely to foster the integration of religious knowledge into the study and teaching of their academic disciplines.

 Mellon Summer Stipends (for continuing students)